 I made a homemade version of my all-time favorite high school snack food.
 My high school vending machines never had anything interesting (mixed nuts, stale granola bars) but it did supply pop-tarts.
 In only one flavor.
 The BEST flavor in the entire world.

 It’s been way too long since I tasted one of life’s greatest pleasures, so I set out to make my own.
 None of the unrecognizable ingredients, all of the cinnamon goodness.
 And frosting.
 So much frosting.
 And brown sugar!!!
 Sweet, sweet brown sugar.
+(By the way…if you love brown sugar as much as I do, you must give these brown sugar cookies a try as well.)

 Can ya tell I’m a little excited?!

 I’m going to be honest.
 Making pop-tarts at home, 100% from scratch, isn’t the easiest.
 It’s not impossible, nor should this recipe intimidate you – but you have to take your time, read all of the instructions before beginning, and be patient.
 There are lots of steps, but I have about 1 billion photos to walk you through it.
+I feel the same way about croissants… a labor of love, but totally worth it!

 I highly suggest reading each step and viewing each photo before beginning.